cspace-puppet/puppet/README.md

 puppet
 ======

-A module containing a `site.pp` file for a CollectionSpace instance.
+A module containing a `site.pp` file to initiate the installation of a CollectionSpace server instance.

 Specifically, an installer shell script, which is in turn installed by a bootstrap script (see the `cspace-puppet/cspace_puppet_bootstrap` repo),